Why Non-Alcoholic Drinks Aren't Cheap?

 The creation of great tasting zero-alcohol spirits is also a unique craft and takes time to get right, recreating the flavour profiles of traditional alcoholic drinks and cocktails is still a new process and not yet at mass production levels.
 Brands such as Ms Sans and Sans Bar are great affordable options because they limit their retail distribution avoiding major stores and instead passing on lower prices directly to their customer.

 The Non-Alcohol Drink Industry

-Whilst it’s still a small market compared to regular alcoholic beverages, there’s so much potential.
-In fact, while alcoholic sales are decreasing, sales of non-alcoholic drinks are soaring.
+Zero alcohol drinks are here to stay, According to a recent forecast published by Fortune Business Insights, the global non-alcoholic beverage market size could potentially reach $1,257 Billion by 2027.
+This category is experiencing rapid growth while alcoholic sales are decreasing.
 According to a Nielsen report, retail sales of non-alcoholic drinks in the US reached 116% this year while sales of regular beers fell 4%.

 If one is to look at it as a societal issue, we can see this as a shift to a healthier lifestyle—as more and more individuals make a conscious effort to reduce alcohol consumption.
 It can also be seen as a positive response to the growing wellness movement.

 After the pandemic, many people have embraced healthier options when it comes to the food and drinks they consume.
 Excess alcohol consumption is linked to a plethora of health issues and non-alcoholic drinks are the perfect way to cut down or take a break without disrupting your routine or social habits.

 Our Top 3 Budget Conscious Non-Alcoholic Drinks